schlich/loomio_help/content/user_manual/threads/index.md

 ![](email_settings_in_thread_dropdown.png)

-The default setting is "Announcements", which means you'll get an email notification when someone wants to notify you about a decision, but you won't get an email about comments unless you're mentioned or replied to.
+The default setting is "Announcements", which means you'll get an email notification when someone wants to notify you about a decision, but you won't get an email about comments unless you're mentioned or someone replies to one of your comments.

 ![](thread_email_settings_modal.png)